a631953720/thingsboard-tools/README.md

 ## 9. Config folder
 This folder is used to store device information.
-To more details, you can see [Send RPC to single device](#SendRPC)
+For more details, you can see [Send RPC to single device](#SendRPC)

 ## 10. Virtual device RPC test